 - Is your baby mouthing his or her hands or toys?

-If you answer yes to these questions and your baby's doctor agrees, you can begin supplementing your baby's liquid diet.
+If you answer yes to these questions and your baby's health care provider agrees, you can begin supplementing your baby's liquid diet.

 What to serve when

 Continue feeding your baby breast milk or formula — up to 32 ounces a day.
 Then: